Lezgins: History

 A notable Lezgin from the Safavid Iranian era was Fath-Ali Khan Daghestani, who served as Safavid grand vizier from 1716 to 1720, during the reign of king (shah) Sultan Husayn (1694–1722).

 By the early course of the 18th century, the Safavid Empire was in a state of heavy decline.
-In 1721, the Lezgins sacked and looted the city of Shamakhi, the provincial capital of Shirvan.
-The Lak Kazi Kumukh Khanate controlled a part of the Lezgins for a time in the 18th century after the disintegration of the Safavid Empire.
+In 1721, Lezgin leader Haji Davud led the Lezgins in his campaign into Shirvan, and managed to sack and loot the city of Shamakhi, the provincial capital of Shirvan, contributing to the eventual decline of the Safavid Empire, and the creation of the short lived Lezgin led Shirvan Khanate recognized by the Ottoman Empire under the reign of Sultan Ahmed III.

 In the first half of the 18th century, Persia was able to restore its full authority throughout the entire Caucasus under Nader Shah.
 After the death of Nader, the area divided into multiple khanates.
 Some Lezgins were part of the Kuba Khanate in what is now Azerbaijan, while others fell under the jurisdiction of the Derbent Khanate and Kura Khanate.
 The main part of Lezgins united in "free society" (Magalim) (Akhty para (now Akhtynsky District), Kure (now Kurakhsky District), Alty-para and Dokuz-para (now Dokuzparinsky District)).
 Some Lezgin clans were in the Rutul Federation.

 In 1813, as a result of the Treaty of Gulistan, the Russians gained control over southern Dagestan and most of what is the contemporary Azerbaijan Republic.
 The 1828 Treaty of Turkmenchay indefinitely consolidated Russian control over Dagestan and other areas where the Lezgins lived and removed Iran from the military equation.
 The Russian administration subsequently created the Kiurin Khanate, later to become the Kiurin district.
 Many Lezgins in Dagestan, however, participated in the Great Caucasian War that started roughly during the same time the Russo-Persian Wars of the 19th century were happening, and fought against the Russians alongside the Avar Imam Shamil, who for 25 years (1834–1859) defied Russian rule.
 It was not until after his defeat in 1859 that the Russians consolidated their rule over Dagestan and the Lezgins.